Albuterol

 Albuterol uses

-Albuterol is used in the treatment of chronic obstructive pulmonary disease.
+Albuterol is used in the treatment of chronic obstructive pulmonary disease and asthma.

 How albuterol works